iamnande/cardmod/docs/CONTRIBUTING.md

- make build-clean          -> build: clean build workspace make build-binary         -> build: build binary file make build-proto          -> build: generate proto files and swagger docs make test-clean           -> test: clean test workspace make test-lint            -> test: check for lint failures make test-unit            -> test: execute unit test suite
+ make build-clean          -> build: clean build workspace make build-binary         -> build: build binary file make build-proto          -> build: generate proto files and swagger docs make build-mocks          -> build: generate mock implementations for testing make test-clean           -> test: clean test workspace make test-lint            -> test: check for lint failures make test-unit            -> test: execute unit test suite
 ```

-As you can see the commands are put into categories such as `runtime`, for local runtime start/stop operations, `build` for compiling new proto files or a distribution binary, and `test` for linting and test suites.
+As you can see the commands are put into categories such as `runtime` (without a target prefix), for local runtime start/stop operations, `build` for compiling new proto files or a distribution binary, and `test` for linting and test suites.

 ### ✨ Resolving Protobuf Imports